Everyone loves technology, but it can drive us crazy when technology-led transformation implementation doesn’t support better patient care outcomes.

 - Providing a checklist of information to bring to the appointment.

 - Priming patients to make a list of topics they hope to discuss during their next phone conversation or practice visit.

 - Providing the name and phone number of a practice representative in case they have questions.

 - Managing upcoming appointments by providing after-hours access or a contact if patients need to change appointment times outside of practice hours.

 - Setting the expectation that the next communication or appointment is an opportunity to discuss and interpret information together.

 - Notifying patients of appointment delays prior to their arrival.

 - Explaining what happens next.

-I have seen the positive outcomes of this engagement first-hand!
+At Experience 360, we have seen the positive outcomes of this engagement first-hand.

 The Biggest Gains Through Transformation